 In addition to the above technical assistance and based on SD DOE analysis of district data, districts that have two or more schools identified as Targeted and/or Comprehensive Support may be assigned a Technical Advisor to guide the district improvement process in supporting schools within the district.
 Technical Advisor requirements will be at the discretion of SD DOE.

 Technical Advisors work with the administration on all district-level decisions being made regarding curriculum, staff assignments, budgetary requests, professional development, and other interventions.
-Technical Advisors are also responsible for regularly communicating with SD DOE, School Support Team professionals (SSTs) assigned to schools in the district, and with district governance, which may include school boards.
+Technical Advisors are also responsible for regularly communicating with SD DOE, School Success Facilitators assigned to schools in the district, and with district governance, which may include school boards.
 Through regular reporting, SD DOE will work with Technical Advisors to identify additional support districts may need.

-SD DOE will conduct an annual evaluation of the Technical Advisor support as well as an internal data review to determine the ongoing necessity of this requirement.
+SD DOE will annually determine the necessity of the Technical Advisor support through an examination of data and reports provided throughout the year by the Technical Advisor.

 Additional Optional Action.
 If applicable, describe the action the State will take to initiate additional improvement in any LEA with a significant number or percentage of schools that are consistently identified by the State for comprehensive support and improvement and are not meeting exit criteria established by the State or in any LEA with a significant number or percentage of schools implementing targeted support and improvement plans.